Massimo Vernicesole / Shutterstock.com

 But as it turns out, Coke is useful for myriad tasks — from de-skunking your dog to shining your copper cooking pots.
 And the fact that it you can get it almost anywhere means it can help you with all sorts of problems in all sorts of places.

-Consider these alternate uses for Coke, but remember we haven’t tested all of them.
+Consider these alternate uses for Coca-Cola, but remember we haven’t tested all of them.